ssamkough/nextjs-template/README.md

 # nextjs template

-this is the template i use for whenever i want to use nextjs for a project
+this is the template i use for when i want to use nextjs for a project

 i always catch myself manually doing these things so might as well make it easier for myself